ifl2/lenskit-dashboard/README.md

 To Run:
 1. Run on command line: node server
-2. Will be listeting at localhost:3000
+2. Will be listening at localhost:3000

 Functionality:
 * 'Current Experiments' button opens a dropdown that displays numbered experiments currently stored in the database.
 This button will refresh its contents every time it is pressed, as well as any time the table/browser state changes.